Ne-Yo on state of R&B, being the ‘love song guy’ and #MeToo

 Ne-Yo: Even if it was a small level of respect.
 Because I give respect the way you demand it.
 As a woman, you’re supposed to demand respect and if you don’t, well clearly you didn’t want it.
 So even in the realm of that, there was always a small level of respect that you have to give just because it’s another human being.
 You know, I don’t want nobody kicking me out no hotel at 5 o’clock in the morning.

 AP: You’ve always been supportive of women.
-What’s it like to see the #MeToo grow so rapidly?
+What’s it like to see the #MeToo grow so vapidly?

 Ne-Yo: I’m really happy about it.
 Women get a bad rep, and it’s been like forever that women been getting a bad rep. Black people, we got it bad, but the worst thing in the world to be would be a black woman.
 Like a double whammy, like you gon’ have to work your (butt) off to get crumbs as a black woman.
 To see what’s happening right now with #MeToo and Times Up and all that, I’m happy about it.
 Because it’s true.
 Respect is not optional.